Part 1

 Veneering FAQ

-Luckily, a very cool product is available that allows anyone to jump right into using this colorful copper without the chemical mess.
-What is it?
-It's pre-patinated copper veneer and it's unbelievably gorgeous.
-There are ten varieties of this copper veneer but countless patterns and colors that shown on each sheet.
+Luckily, a very cool copper veneer product is available that allows anyone to jump right into using this color copper without the chemical mess.
+This patinated copper sheeting is unbelievably gorgeous.
+There are 25 varieties of this copper veneer but countless patterns and colors that show on each sheet.

-Well, two words of caution...
-SHARP EDGES.
 Keep in mind that the edges of the copper veneer can be quite sharp.
 Exercise care when handling this material to prevent injury.
 If in doubt, wear gloves or other suitable protection.
+The copper color/patina is only on the surface of the sheet so do not apply tape to the show side of the copper sheet as it will damage the surface when the tape is removed.
+Also note that sharp bends and creases can cause the coloring to come loose.

 Simple Tricks and Basic Tools Yield Outstanding Results